 The Pix4D Capture application is very well designed to prepare flight plans, whether grid, double grid, polygon or circular.
 Preparing a flight plan is very simple, even on a small smartphone and all the important settings such as camera coverage or tilt are present.
-The only downside is that Pix4D Capture only records JPGs and this is also the case with other drones such as DJI’s.
+The only downside when doing photogrammetry with Parrot Anafi and Pix4D Capture, the app only records JPGs and this is also the case with other drones such as DJI’s.

 Fortunately, it is possible to overcome this limitation with the following steps: